GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 Installation
 ------------

-This section covers how and when to install *pygplates*.
+This section covers how and when to install pyGPlates.
-It also covers installing Python and telling Python how to find *pygplates*.
+It also covers installing Python and telling Python how to find pyGPlates.

 .. contents::
    :local:
    :depth: 2

-When to install pygplates
+When to install pyGPlates
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-As covered in the :ref:`introduction <pygplates_introduction>` there are two ways to use *pygplates*:
+As covered in the :ref:`introduction <pygplates_introduction>` there are two ways to use pyGPlates:

 * with an :ref:`external <pygplates_introduction_using_pygplates_external>` Python interpreter, and
 * with the GPlates :ref:`embedded <pygplates_introduction_using_pygplates_embedded>` Python interpreter.

 .. note:: The *embedded* option is **not** yet available.

-No installation is required for the *embedded* case since both *pygplates* and a Python interpreter are already embedded inside the GPlates desktop application.
+No installation is required for the *embedded* case since both pyGPlates and a Python interpreter are already embedded inside the GPlates desktop application.
 All that is required is the `installation of GPlates <http://www.gplates.org>`_.

-However installation of *pygplates* is required for the *external* case since, in this situation, *pygplates* is provided as a separate Python library/module (that is not part of the GPlates desktop application).
+However installation of pyGPlates is required for the *external* case since, in this situation, pyGPlates is provided as a separate Python library/module (that is not part of the GPlates desktop application).

-The following sections cover the installation of *pygplates* in the *external* case.
+The following sections cover the installation of pyGPlates in the *external* case.

 .. _pygplates_getting_started_installation_external:

-Installing pygplates
+Installing pyGPlates
 ^^^^^^^^^^^^^^^^^^^^

 Each release includes the following files: